 For VMXNET3 and E1000, the default number of receive and transmit buffers are controlled by the guest driver, with the maximum possible for both being 4096.
-For Linux, the values for both VMXNET3 and E1000 can be changed from within the guest by using ethtool.
-In Windows, the values for E1000 can be changed in the device properties window.
+For Linux, these values can be changed from within the guest by using ethtool.
+In Windows, the values can be changed from within the guest in the device properties window.
+For additional information see VMware KB article 1010071.